rev-net/memo/pitch.md

 ## Problem

 Over the last decade, we've seen compelling consumer crypto offerings emerge, but few have struck [onchain](https://ethereum.org/en/glossary/#on-chain) sustainability.
-Ironically, many organizations continue relying only on traditional cap tables, term sheets, payrolls, and rent-seeking fee structures because productive and safe onchain alternatives haven't been well-demonstrated.
+Despite their audience, many organizations continue relying only on traditional cap tables, term sheets, payrolls, and rent-seeking fee structures because productive and safe onchain alternatives haven't been well-demonstrated.
 Others stick to a public goods narrative that sidesteps conversations about risks and incentives altogether.

-$JBX has been a unique example of a self-sufficient revenue-generating technology and community fully and lawlessly encoded on the blockchain, with token distribution a discrete function of contributions over time instead of airdrops and preferrencial minting to entities on a pre-designed pie chart.
-It, however, still suffers from governance and management risks that take dedicated attention to make worthwhile.
-One $JBX governance process is great, but at scale we need more sustainable and regenerative value-capture that doesn't introduce more and more governance.
-We need a $JBX-like structure that unlocks the value of capitalizing fundraises and revenues onchain, but doesn't create new fragilities that require perpetual attention.
+Even the best onchain organizational expirements still suffer from governance and management risks that take dedicated attention to make worthwhile.
+A few meaningful governance processes can be great, but at scale we need more sustainable and regenerative value-capture that doesn't introduce more and more governance.
+We need a structure that unlocks the value of capitalizing fundraises and revenues onchain, but doesn't create new fragilities that require perpetual attention.

 ## Big bet

-We think revnets – an expression of the juicebox language – can help millions of startups become global movements, high net-worth interconnected economies, and retail-owned brands that outcompete traditional alternatives.
+We think revnets – an encoded expression of the juicebox language – can help millions of startups become global movements, high net-worth interconnected economies, and retail-owned brands that outcompete traditional alternatives.

 <!-- TODO: Should we have a graphic here? -->